paschalugwu/Paschal_SE-DS_Notes/AirBnB_clone/web_static.md

 ## 27. Flexbox Froggy:

+**Terminology: Flexbox Froggy**
+- **Meaning:** Flexbox Froggy is an interactive game that teaches Flexbox concepts in a fun and engaging way.
+It uses a gamified approach to help users learn how to use Flexbox properties.

+**Terminology: Flex Container**
+- **Meaning:** A container where Flexbox properties are applied to control the layout of its children (frogs and lily pads).

+**Terminology: `justify-content`**
+- **Meaning:** This property aligns items along the main axis.
+In Flexbox Froggy, it's used to align frogs on their corresponding lily pads.

+**Terminology: `align-items`**
+- **Meaning:** This property aligns items along the cross axis.
+In Flexbox Froggy, it's used to align frogs vertically.

+**Terminology: `flex-direction`**
+- **Meaning:** This property defines the direction of the main axis.
+In Flexbox Froggy, it's used to control the arrangement of frogs and lily pads.

 ### 27.1 What is Flexbox Froggy?

 Flexbox Froggy is an interactive game designed to teach and reinforce the concepts of Flexbox, a layout model in CSS.
 The game presents various levels, each requiring you to use Flexbox properties to help frogs reach their lily pads.
 It provides a hands-on and engaging way to learn Flexbox.